ToF-/Domain/README.md

 ## Program #1: A naïve solution

-Let's say we want to write a program that reads a csv file containing transactions, which are composed of a category and an amount, and prints the total spent for each category.
+Let's say we want to write a program that reads a CSV file containing transactions, which are composed of a category and an amount, and prints the total spent for each category.

 For instance, given a file `transactions.csv` containing this data:
 ```